BodhiSearch/bodhilib-guide/installation/index.md

 import bodhilib
 ```

-You can verify the plugin package is properly installed by trying to import it.
-For e.g. if you have installed `bodhiext.openai`, you can verify the installation by running the following in your python environment:
+You can verify that the plugin package is properly installed by attempting to import it.
+For example, if you have installed `bodhiext.openai`, you can verify the installation by executing the following in your Python environment:

 ```python
 import bodhiext.openai
 ```

-If commands execute without an error, congratulations!
+If the commands execute without an error, congratulations!
 You've successfully installed bodhilib along with its plugin package.